-Note: Account handles are only required for multiple connections to databases.
+Account handles are only required for multiple connections to databases.
 General rules for connecting to multiple databases are provided in Appendix B.

-The Rfc functions can be divided into logical groups:
+The Rfc functions can be divided into logical groups.

-RfcClear
+4.3 RfcClear

-Deletes all the items in an open Reality file.

-int RfcClear(FileHandle)

-RFC\FILE FileHandle;

-FileHandle The handle of the required Reality file, returned by RfcOpenFile.

-The RfcClear function returns SUCCESS for successful completion, or one of the return codes listed in Appendix A. The following are likely errors:

-The file to be cleared must be open.
+Purpose Deletes all the items in an open Reality file.
+Synopsis int RfcClear(FileHandle) RFC_FILE FileHandle ; Parameters FileHandle The handle of the required Reality file, returned by RfcOpenFile.
+Return value The RccSetConnectOptions function returns SUCCESS for successful completion, or one of the return codes listed in Appendix A. RFE_DONTKNO W An error occurred in the underlying operating system.
+RFE_NOACCESS Insufficient access rights.
+Remarks The file to be cleared must be open.
 To clear a file which is not open, use RfcClearFile.

-If the file handle references a dictionary, all items are deleted except for D pointers and self referencing Q pointers.
-If the file handle references a data section, only the data section concerned will be cleared.

-Note that item locks are not checked nor released.
+If the file handle references a dictionary, all items are deleted exercise pointers and self-referencing Q pointers.
+If the file handle references section, only the data section concerned will be cleared. eferencing Q pointers.
+If the file handle references a data Note that item locks are not checked nor released.

-RfcClearFile.
+See also RfcClearFile.

-RfcClearFile
+4.4 RfcClearFile

-Deletes all the items in a Reality file.

-int RfcClearFile(FileName)

-char \ FileName;

-Filename A pointer to a string containing the file dictionary and/or data names.

-The following forms of filename may be used as required to clear

-DICT filename Clear dictionary

-[DATA] filename Clear default data section

-Clear named data section

-The RfcClearFile function returns SUCCESS for successful completion, or one of the return codes listed in Appendix A. The following are likely errors:

-RFE\NOACCOUNT Insufficient access rights No current account

-RFE\NOFILE No file found

-The file to be cleared should not be open.
-To clear a file which is open, use RfcClear.

-If a dictionary is specified, all items are deleted except D pointers and self referencing Q pointers.
+Purpose Deletes all the items in a Reality file.
+Synopsis int RfcClearFile(/ FileName) char FileName; Parameters FileHandle A pointer to a string containing the file dictionary and/or data names.
+The following forms of filename may be used as required to clear dictionary or data sections, or both: DICT filename: Clear dictionary.
+[DATA] filename: Clear default data section. filename,dataname: Clear named data section. function returns SUCCESS for successful completion, or odes listed in Appendix A. The following are likely errors: Invalid 'D' pointer.
+Insufficient access rights.
+RFE_NOACCOU No current account.
+RFE_NOFILE No file found.
+Remarks The file to be cleared should not be open.
+To clear a file which is open, use RfcClear .
+If a dictionary is specified, all items are deleted except D pointers and self-referencing Q pointers.
 Note that any item locks that may be set are ignored.

-RfcClear, RfcSetFileOptions.
+See also RfcClear, RfcSetFileOptions.

-RfcClose
+4.5 RfcClose

-Closes a previously opened Reality file.

-int RfcClose(FileHandle)

-RFC\FILE FileHandle;

-FileHandle The handle of the required Reality file, returned by RfcOpenFile.

-The RfcClose function returns SUCCESS for successful completion, or one of the return codes listed in Appendix A. The following are likely errors:

-Any item locks held by the file server will be released.
+Purpose Closes a previously opened Reality file.
+Synopsis int RfcClose(FileHandle) RFC_FILE FileHandle; Parameters The handle of the required Reality file, returned by RfcOpenFile.
+Return value of the return codes tion returns SUCCESS for successful completion, or one listed in Appendix A. The following are likely errors: An error occurred in the underlying operating system.
+Remarks Any item locks held by the file server will be released.

-RfcOpenFile, RfcSetFileOptions.
+See also RfcOpenFile, RfcSetFileOptions.